Codazoa/Codazoa/README.md

 - 👋 Hi, I’m @Codazoa
-- 👀 I’m interested in machine learning uses in data science
+- 👀 I am a recent computer science graduate looking to build my skills in software development
-- 📫 How to reach me codazoa@protonmail.com
+- 📫 How to reach me cody.vernon@protonmail.com

 <!---
 Codazoa/Codazoa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.